 Outcomes you can expect

-Mood and immune system boost
+Mood boost

 A line drawing of a kiwi fruit with the outer skin, a cut showing the inside, and a small outline of a whole kiwi to the left.